arXiv/arxiv-docs/source/about/accessible_HTML.md

 - Either click on the button to open an issue, or use **Shift+b** to toggle accessible reporting buttons per paragraph.
 - You can also reference a quick glossary of keyboard commands and instructions in the footer of the HTML paper page.

-Please do not create reports that the HTML paper doesn't look just like the PDF paper.
-However, if you find an HTML layout that is incorrect, or just not very good, please report those.

-Our goal is not to match the PDF display, and we expect the HTML papers to present differently than the same paper rendered in PDF.
-Line breaks will occur in different places, for example, and intricate typographic layouts will not be rendered so intricately.
+We expect the HTML papers to present differently than the same paper rendered in PDF.
+Line breaks will occur in different places and there is likely to be more white space.
 In general, the HTML paper won't present as compactly.
+Intricate typographic layouts will not be rendered so intricately.
 This is by design.
-HTML is a different medium, and brings its own advantages versus PDF: aside from being much more friendly to screen readers, screen magnifiers, and other technologies, HTML does a far better job adapting to the characteristics of the device you are reading on—whether that is your particular monitor geometry or your smartphone.
+HTML is a different medium, and brings its own advantages versus PDF -- aside from being much more friendly to screen readers and the like, HTML does a far better job adapting to the characteristics of the device you're reading on -- whether that's your particular monitor geometry or your smartphone.
+Please do not create reports that the HTML paper doesn't look just like the PDF paper.
+However, if you HTML layout that's incorrect, or just not very good, please report those.

 ## Project collaborators
 First, we want to share a special thank you to all of the scientists with disabilities who have generously shared their insights, expertise, and guidance throughout this project.